nxkennedy/shakedown/README.md

 </table>

 ### Description
-Shakedown analyzes files for what may be malicious content.
+Shakedown analyzes files for potentially malicious content.
 Additionally, it writes findings to csv to assist manual analysis.

 Shakedown currently checks for:
 * IP Addresses